*Updated December 2020.

 Get a mask with an adjustable nose piece.
 Being able to adjust the fit of the mask against your nose and cheeks can help prevent foggy glasses.
 “Patients who are making their own masks can achieve this by sewing in a pipe cleaner or similar object to allow for adjustment,” says Dr. Frankel.

 Add some tape.
 If your masks don’t have an adjustable nose piece, you can solve the problem with a piece of surgical tape over the top of the mask where it meets the nose and cheeks.

 Treat the glasses.
 Another way to prevent foggy glasses is to treat the lenses.
 Dip them in soapy water, and then use a lens cloth to rub them clean.
 Or apply shaving cream to the lenses and clean them off with water.
 Both approaches leave a thin film on the lenses that prevents fogging.

 Should I wear a mask while exercising?

-The bottom line on masks
+The bottom line on prevention

 While COVID-19 has been making headlines, people are now heading back to the doctor for elective appointments and procedures.
 Knowing that patients are concerned about safety, medical facilities have adapted to ensure patient safety in a variety of clinical settings, including the ER.